Hi, I'm Dani...

 My dad is Greek and my mom is South African, they met on a famous Greek cruise ship that they both worked on called the Oceanos (which now lies at the bottom of the sea) – I’ll go in to more detail about this somewhere down the line ;)

-I have a massive family in true Greek style – I have 4 brothers (I'm the eldest), 3 dads (Yes, it is very much like Mamma Mia:) & 2 moms… oh, and literally the best grandparents in the world – My boyfriend and I live on their property, they have a lodge called Elephant Walk Retreat situated on the Kruger National Park at Crocodile Bridge Gate (The most Southern Gate of the Kruger National Park)
+I have a massive family in true Greek style – I have 4 brothers (I'm the eldest), 3 dads (Yes, it is very much like Mamma Mia:) & 2 moms… oh, and literally the best grandparents in the world – I live on their property in my very own little bush cottage, they have a lodge called Elephant Walk Retreat situated on the Kruger National Park at Crocodile Bridge Gate (The most Southern Gate of the Kruger National Park)

 Even though, I live, (in my opinion) in a pretty remote little corner of the world, I still travel whenever I can.